 Despite the seemingly odd combination of grill and pizza, the grill is the ideal tool for cooking pizza and in fact, is deep in the origin of pizza making.
 The high, dry heat is ideal for a nice crisp crust and the flavor provided from your grill will on a whole new world of backyard grilling.

 Before the word pizza was ever used, Greeks and Romans used wood-fired brick ovens to prepare the original version of pizza – flatbread.
 In ancient times each diner was given a piece of flatbread along with a piece of meat on the bread.
 This food was eaten with the fingers with an occasional knife to cut the meat.
 Little did they know that this would eventually spark the creation of one of America’s favorite foods.

 1 tablespoon soy oil

 ½ cup warm water (110°F)

 1 teaspoon salt

-Combine yeast, sugar and ½ cup very warm water in bowl, let sit for five minutes.
-Combine flour and salt in bowl.
-Mix yeast mixture with bowl containing dry ingredients.
-Add a little extra flour if dough is sticky.
+Combine yeast, sugar and ½ cup very warm water in a bowl, let sit for five minutes.
+Combine flour and salt in the bowl.
+Mix yeast mixture with the bowl containing dry ingredients.
+Add a little extra flour if the dough is sticky.
 Knead for a good 10 minutes.
 Put into a greased bowl and let rise for 60 minutes until it doubles in size.
 Turn out onto a floured surface then knead lightly until smooth.
 Roll out into a ¼" thick, 12" diameter circle.
 The thinner the dough is rolled, the better.

-6 Barbecue Tips & Tricks For the Perfect BBQ - Every spring, North Americans gear up their grill, stock up on the meat and prepare for many mouth-watering barbecues.
+6 Barbecue Tips & Tricks For the Perfect BBQ - Every spring, North Americans gear up their grill, stock up on the meat, and prepare for many mouth-watering barbecues.
 But how much do we really know about the art of barbecuing?
 From the familiar pastime’s origins to surprising tips and tactics, this list will provide you with all the information you need to wow your friends at the next neighborhood barbecue!